Pen Park Hole: History

 On 17 March 1775 Reverend Thomas Newnam of Redcliffe Church fell to his death while attempting to plumb the depth when the tree branch onto which he was holding broke.
-His body was recovered 17 days later.
+For weeks afterwards it became somewhat of a morbid tourist spot for locals, his body was recovered 17 days later.
+Prior to the retrieval of his body Captain James Hamilton (formerly an officer in the King of Prussia's service) is believed to have descended the hole several times to try to find Newman's body.

 In 2007 a mast for mobile phone signals was proposed at the site, however a local campaign had this resited.
 In 2012 a housing development was proposed.
 This was rejected after further surveys of the cave showing that it was the only subterranean colony of the shrimp Niphargus kochianus.

 Description

 The cave consists of some short climbs, and a few chambers, the last of which is a very tall rift chamber with a lake that changes height by as much as 20 metres.
 Side passages contain impressive dogtooth spar.
 The cave was formed by rising geothermal water (and is one of the best examples of a hydrothermal cave in the UK or Ireland), making it far older than other caves in the area, at around 190 million years old.
 The main chamber is 68 m high, 30 m long and 15 m wide.
 The lake within it is 15 m deep but the level fluctuates widely.

 The cave entrance is in a residential area and is protected by a steel plate for safety reasons.
 Access is under the control of Bristol City Council.